BboyAkers/presentations/buildingAVuetifyComponent/slides.md

 - Composables -> Properties for our components

-- Utilities -> Basline and glue
+- Utilities -> Baseline and glue

 - Types -> Types for our component